South Waterfront/S Moody station: Station layout

 The station sits at the west end of the Tilikum Crossing bridge.
 It consists of four tracks and two island platforms.
 The outer lanes are used by MAX trains and the inner lanes are used by the Portland Streetcar's Loop Service and buses.
 SW Moody Avenue, including the Portland Streetcar NS Line, cross the transit way just west of the station; there, the Loop Service merges with the NS Line and both share stops just to the north.
 East of the station, the Streetcar tracks merge with the MAX tracks to cross the Tilikum Crossing.

 Bus service

-As of 25 August 2024, TriMet bus lines FX2–Division, 9–Powell Blvd, 17–Holgate/Broadway, and 19–Woodstock/Glisan serve the station, using stops located on the same platforms as used by MAX but a different section of each platform.
+As of 23 August 2026, TriMet bus lines FX2–Division, 4–Fessenden/Woodstock, 9–Powell Blvd, and 17–Holgate/NE 33rd serve the station, using stops located on the same platforms as used by MAX but a different section of each platform.
 A fifth bus line serving the station is 291–Orange Night Bus, which substitutes for MAX service late at night and has only one or two trips per day.
 In addition, TriMet bus lines 35–Macadam/Greeley and 40–Tacoma/Swan Island pass by the station on Moody Avenue heading southbound, both serving the southbound streetcar stop.